SACHSTech/Lesson-Arrays-and-Methods/SOLUTIONS.md

 ## Problem 8 — Reverse Copy

-The new array is filled from back to front.
+The design specifically calls for a new array, so we have our method make a copy and return it.
+Unlike Problem 4 (above) though, the new array is filled from back to front.

 ```java
 public void run() {